Chairperson, International Board of Trustees

 Chairperson, African Committee of Experts on the Rights and Welfare of the Child

+Mrs. Goitseone Nanikie NKWE is the Chairperson of the African Committee of Experts on the Rights and Welfare of the Child (ACERWC).
+She has held several positions in the Public Service of Botswana including serving as Policy Advisor for Orphan Care and Home Based Care in the Ministry of Local Government, at which she also served as Director for Social Services.
 She has also worked as Technical Advisor for Social Welfare in the Ministry of Health and Social Welfare of the Government of Lesotho.
-Working under the Health Systems Strengthening Project she was instrumental in the establishment of the Child Welfare Unit (of the then) Department of Social Welfare and in the introduction of the Lesotho Child Cash Grant for families caring for OVC.
-She also contributed to the establishment of the Ministry of Social Development of Lesotho in which the Child Welfare Unit was elevated to a Department.
+Under the Health Systems Strengthening Project, she was instrumental in the establishment of the Child Welfare Unit of the then Department of Social Welfare and in the introduction of the Lesotho Child Cash Grant for families caring for OVC.
+She also contributed to the establishment of the Ministry of Social Development of Lesotho.

 Chairperson, United Nations Committee on the Rights of the Child